abhishekkumardwivedi/systemdesign/design.md

 * ```Social Networking``` : Facebook, twitter or instagram
 * Others: Uber

+### common things
+* Design to interface for smoke test automations and mock server interation in labs
+* Stress test simulation system
 ### How to crack
 * [Interview questions](https://www.geeksforgeeks.org/top-10-system-design-interview-questions-and-answers/)
 * [how to do](https://www.geeksforgeeks.org/how-to-crack-system-design-round-in-interviews/?ref=lbp)